 You are sitting down minding your own business when suddenly your eye starts to twitch.
 This perplexing phenomena is common and affects millions of people every day.
-For most people, eye twitching is not a serious condition and typically results from excessive fatigue or stress.
+For most people, eye twitching is not a serious condition and typically results from excessive stress or fatigue.
 For others, eye twitching may be a result of a more serious genetic disorder that can lead to chronic irritation or visual problems.
 Blepharospasm is the technical term for eye twitching and it is defined as uncontrolled, episodic contraction of the surrounding eye muscle.
 In other words, eye twitching is defined as an abnormal involuntary blinking or spasms of the eye lids.
 Some doctors often refer to this condition as "blinking disorder."
 It sounds pretty serious, but typically eye twitching is benign.
 Fact, there are more fast twitch muscle fibers in eyelids than anywhere else in your body!
 What can you do to stop your eye twitching?
 See our treating eye twitching section below.

 Types of Eye Twitching

-There are multiple forms of blepharospasm, some more serious than others.
-The most common form of blepharospasm is the occasional eye twitch that while not a serious condition, many patients simply find it a nuisance.
+There are multiple forms of eye twitching (blepharospasm), some more serious than others.
+The most common form of eye twitching is the occasional eye twitch that while not a serious condition, many patients simply find it a major nuisance.
 Some patients including those with Tourette's Syndrome or related neurological problems may experience more serious eye blinking disorders that may require evaluation and treatment.

 Usually patients experiencing this condition start realizing symptoms include excessive blinking accompanied by eye irritation.
 This may result from exposure to overly bright lights or being excessively tired.
 The frequency with which someone experiences eye twitching will vary from day to day.
 Some people may notice their symptoms resolve during sleep and restart upon waking.

-Should I be concerned about my Eye Twitching?
+Should I be very concerned with my Eye Twitching?

 Treating Eye Twitching

-At this time, there is no successful cure for eye twitching, although several treatment options may reduce its severity.
+Medically speaking at this time there is no guranteed cure for eye twitching, although several treatment options may reduce its severity.
 Some patients may request drug therapy for chronic eye twitching problems, though drug therapy is often considered an unpredictable form of treatment.
 If you are game however, researchers are consistently working on new ways to treat old problems like eye twitching.
 In the US and Canada for example, the injection of Botox into the muscles of the eyelids is an approved treatment.
 Botox, produced by the bacterium Clostridium botulinum, paralyzes the muscles of the eyelids and thus eliminates the eyelid spasm.